 Table of Contents

 I don’t know about you, but I feel like a superhero when I’ve got dinner ready by the time the kids come home from school.
 It’s just one less thing to think about when the after-school chaos begins!
-When you have smoked turkey leftover, this is just the recipe to use up the extras!
+When you have smoked turkey leftover, this slow cooker turkey chili recipe is the best way to use the extras!

 Having a wholesome meal ready to eat at the end of a long day and gathering with family over a crockpot full of hearty chili may be one of the best things to come out of the cold weather.
 It doesn’t get more comforting or warming than that!